 The Linguistic screening process entails evaluation of a product name, company name or service name that will be in English yet used in another country.
-We have 2 types of screening:
+We have 2 types of screening used in international market research:

 - High level gut check that is a Pass or Fail with a report on the reasons for the Fail.
 This is best used when you have many names and countries and are want an initial screen to rule out any immediate red flags on names you can remove from your choices.